 Enjoy scenic surroundings

-One of the biggest draws of living in Andover is without a doubt the wealth of opportunities to get outdoors and enjoy nature.
+One of the biggest draws of living in Andover is without a doubt the easy access to the great outdoors. outdoors.
 There are many local beauty spots within walking distance of the town centre, including peaceful Charlton Lakes park and garden, beautiful Anton Lakes with great facilities for children, and popular Rooksbury Mill nature reserve.
-Also around the town are several playgrounds, parcels of woodland and sports amenities such as an athletics club, golf course and BMX track.
+Also around the town are several playgrounds, areas of woodland, and sports amenities such as an athletics club, golf course and BMX track.

 Surrounding the town, you’ll find the stunning countryside of Hampshire, often considered one of England’s best-kept secrets.
-Undulating greenery and country lanes connect numerous picture-perfect villages.
+Rolling hills and country lanes connect numerous picture-perfect villages.
 St Mary Bourne, Hurstbourne Priors, Goodworth Clatford, Abbotts Ann and Monxton are among the prettiest close to Andover, offering gorgeous country walks and delicious pub lunches.